Video decoding

 Playback fixes

 Most playback failures fall into a small number of practical categories.
-Start with the symptom, then check the file type and the codec reported by your player or inspection tool.
+Start with the symptom, then check the file type and the codec information reported by your media player.

 When Windows reports that a file format is unsupported, a missing decoder, splitter, or container handler is often the cause.
 The Windows 11 branch focuses on common playback gaps for MP4, MKV, AV1, HEVC, H.264, XviD, AVI, and related files.